-Occidental Sexual Violence Survivor Advocate Marianne Frapwell, MSW, MBA mfrapwell@oxy.edu
+Occidental Sexual Violence Survivor Advocate

+Marianne Frapwell, MSW, MBA

+mfrapwell@oxy.edu

-Accessible during business hours to provide completely confidential crisis support and resource options to students who experience sexual assault of any kind, including sexual assault, dating or domestic violence, stalking, or sexual harassment.
-Support includes, but is not limited to, advising, case management, and accompanying survivors to rape treatment centers, or legal or law enforcement meetings.
-(Outside of business hours, survivor advocate services are provided by Peace Over Violence, and can be requested by calling the Oxy 24/7 Confidential Hotline listed below.)
+Accessible during business hours to provide completely confidential crisis support and resource options to students who experience sexual violence of any kind, including sexual assault, dating or domestic violence, stalking, sexual exploitation or sexual harassment.
+Support includes, but is not limited to, advising, academic flexbility, and accompanying survivors to rape treatment centers, or legal or law enforcement meetings.
+(Outside of business hours, advocacy services are provided by Peace Over Violence, and can be requested by calling the Oxy 24/7 Confidential Hotline listed below.)
 The Survivor Advocate also manages the Project S.A.F.E. office, which conducts comprehensive outreach and educational programming.